This is a profile image of Seckin Ungur

 PartnerSydney

-Seckin supports clients on delivering major government transformations, with a focus on improving citizen outcomes and organisational culture.
-She is particularly passionate about working with governments to drive education and workforce transitions in the new era of skill requirements.
-Seckin also leads much of McKinsey Australia’s work on education reform.
+Seckin helps clients deliver major transformations, with a focus on improving citizen outcomes, organizational culture, and top team effectiveness.
+With more than 15 years in senior public sector roles, she is particularly passionate about working with governments to drive education and workforce transitions in the new era of skill requirements; and leads McKinsey Australia’s Education Practice.

-• designing and helping implement a major K-12 education transformation project for a state government to drive improvement in student outcomes
+• designing and helping implement a major K-12 education transformation project for a state government to improve outcomes for students

-• developing skills and capability strategy for a government department undergoing citizen-centric service-delivery transformation
+• developing a skills and capability strategy for a government department transforming services for citizens

 • supporting a review of the Australian workforce using the McKinsey Global Institute’s future-of-work model

-Seckin has recently published research on automation, jobs, and the future of work.
-She also has a strong interest in social policy, in particular the reform of the child-protection system and reducing re-offending.
+Seckin has published research on automation, jobs, and the future of work.
+She also has a strong interest in social policy, particularly the reform of the child protection system and reducing re-offending.

-Prior to joining McKinsey, Seckin worked in the Australian public sector for more than 15 years as head of strategy for a dedicated job-creation agency governed by a private-sector board, in the NSW Department of Premier and Cabinet in senior leadership roles overseeing the justice and health portfolios, and in the Royal Commission into Institutional Responses to Child Sexual Abuse.
+Prior to McKinsey, Seckin worked for more than 15 years in the Australian public sector, with roles including head of strategy for a dedicated job-creation agency governed by a private sector board, senior leadership roles overseeing the justice and health portfolios in the NSW Department of Premier and Cabinet, and in the Royal Commission into Institutional Responses to Child Sexual Abuse.
+Seckin currently sits on the board for the Committee for Sydney.

 Published work